oceanbase/oceanbase/tools/docker/standalone/README.md

 Before you deploy oceanbase-standalone image, do a check of these:

-- Make sure that your machine has at least 2 physical core and 10GB memory.
+- Make sure that your machine has enough resource that can execute at least 2 phycical core and 8GB memory.
 - Your machine has installed these applications:

     Application | Recommended version | Documentation